Cellist Jonathan Koh on Improving Your Cello Technique

-The Violin Channel member Patricia Yu from the United States was keen to know: “What cello scales, exercises, and etude books do you recommend for a rock-solid left and right hand?”
+"What cello scales, exercises and etude books do you recommend for a rock-solid left and right hand?"
+We threw the question to cello pedagogue Jonathan Koh for his tips and recommendations.

 It is imperative for cellists to develop a solid technical foundation that equips them to perform and connect with the audience.
 I always stress to my students that a true cellist cannot have just one rock solid hand.
 Rather, both the left and right hands are needed to communicate through the instrument to serve our musical purpose.